- Basic Usage

 This has been proven a difficult task for some.
 It's not!
 It's relatively easy, but you do have to spare an entire pattern for just the kick (or use macros), and an entire pattern for hats/snare drums/etc.

 The kick instrument is just a simple sine wave with some modulator at the very beginning, fading out very fast.
-Here's the kick instrument I usually use
+Here's a sample kick

 .
 You could also just use one of the preset kicks that ATII came with.